qiboteam/qibo/doc/source/advancedexamples.rst

 circuit.
 If a state vector is passed as an initial state in a density matrix circuit, it will be transformed automatically to the equivalent density matrix.

-Qibo currently provides the following channels that can be used during a density matrix simulation: :class:`qibo.base.gates.KrausChannel`, :class:`qibo.base.gates.UnitaryChannel` and :class:`qibo.base.gates.PauliNoiseChannel`.
-We refer to the documentation of each channel for more details.
+Additionally, Qibo provides several gates that represent channels which can be used during a density matrix simulation.
+We refer to the :ref:`Channels <Channels>` section of the documentation for a complete list of the available channels.
 Noise can be simulated using these channels, for example:

 .. code-block:: python